Richard II of England: Second crisis of 1397–1399

-With the forfeited lands of the convicted appellants, the king could reward these men with lands suited to their new ranks.
+With the forfeited lands of the convicted appellants, the King could reward these men with lands suited to their new ranks.

 A threat to Richard's authority still existed, however, in the form of the House of Lancaster, represented by John of Gaunt and his son Henry Bolingbroke, Duke of Hereford.
 The House of Lancaster not only possessed greater wealth than any other family in England, they were of royal descent and, as such, likely candidates to succeed the childless Richard.

 Discord broke out in the inner circles of court in December 1397, when Bolingbroke and Mowbray became embroiled in a quarrel.
 According to Bolingbroke, Mowbray had claimed that the two, as former Lords Appellant, were next in line for royal retribution.
 Mowbray vehemently denied these charges, as such a claim would have amounted to treason.
 A parliamentary committee decided that the two should settle the matter by battle, but at the last moment Richard exiled the two dukes instead: Mowbray for life, Bolingbroke for ten years.

-In 1398 Richard summoned the Parliament of Shrewsbury, which declared all the acts of the Merciless Parliament to be null and void, and announced that no restraint could legally be put on the king.
-It delegated all parliamentary power to a committee of twelve lords and six commoners chosen from the king's friends, making Richard an absolute ruler unbound by the necessity of gathering a Parliament again.
+In 1398 Richard summoned the Parliament of Shrewsbury, often called the Revenge Parliament and understood to have met in the Abbey of that town, which declared all the acts of the Merciless Parliament to be null and void, and announced that no restraint could legally be put on the King.
+It delegated all parliamentary power to a committee of twelve lords and six commoners chosen from the King's friends, making Richard an absolute ruler unbound by the necessity of gathering a Parliament again.

-On 3 February 1399, John of Gaunt died.
+On 3 February 1399, Gaunt died.
 Rather than allowing Bolingbroke to succeed, Richard extended the term of his exile to life and expropriated his properties.
-The king felt safe from Bolingbroke, who was residing in Paris, since the French had little interest in any challenge to Richard and his peace policy.
+The King felt safe from Bolingbroke, who was residing in Paris, since the French had little interest in any challenge to Richard and his peace policy.
 Richard left the country in May for another expedition in Ireland.